UNC-STOR-664-Fall-2025/stor-664-project-template/project_overview.md

 ## Grading

 The project will count for 25% of your final grade in the class.
-It is worth 25 points: Introduction and Data Exploration will be worth 10 points, Analysis, Results, and Discussion will be worth 10 points, and the remaining 5 points will be distributed depending on your repository, peer-reviewing, and presentation.
+It is worth 25 points: Part 1 (Introduction and Data Exploration) will be worth 10 points, Part 2 (Analysis & Results, and Discussion) will be worth 10 points, and the remaining 5 points will be distributed depending on your repository, peer-reviewing, and presentation.

 Your report should include in-text citations (and accompanying bibliography) when you rely on external resources (e.g., if your dataset is taken from a published paper, you should cite it), but in general when you rely on things you learned in class you do not need to provide citations.
 You can adhere to whatever standards you prefer (e.g., APA).